 - geographic location (e.g. customers in the USA vs Canada)

-One of my Shopify apps, Repeat Customer Insights, will even combine the average order value with the customer purchase latency which will tell you if repeat customers are spending more with each subsequent purchase or less.
+My Shopify app, Repeat Customer Insights, will even combine the Average Order Value with the customer purchase latency which will tell you if repeat customers are spending more with each subsequent purchase or less.

 Average Order Value's impact on conversions rates